mpandav-tibco/tib-devhub-hackathon/docs/index.md

 The Developer Hub includes a comprehensive marketplace with:

-- **70+ Flogo Extensions**: Activities, connectors, and triggers
+- **Flogo Extensions**: Activities, connectors, and triggers
 - **BWCE Templates**: BusinessWorks application templates
-- **CI/CD Templates**: Jenkins and deployment automation
+- **CI/CD Templates**: Jenkins and other deployment automation
-- **Platform Solutions**: Complete system architectures like e-commerce platforms

-This system serves as the foundation for all developer experience initiatives within the TIBCO ecosystem.
+This system serves as the foundation for all developer experience initiatives within the TIBCO Platform and ecosystem.